 A deposit account at a bank or stock that can easily be sold are liquid.
 Assets such as buildings are the least liquid.
 Liquid assets are those that are most easily turned into cash, so choose your investments wisely – a long-term investment is no good if your business requires funds in the short term.

 Not always.
 One of the key issues in cash flow management is ensuring that a business has the right kind of bank finance.
-The essential choice is between a bank overdraft and/or bank loan, as well as more recently, invoice financing (creating capital out of a business’ outstanding invoices) check out marketinvoice or Satago.
 Cashflow is a daily need for any business, but especially so when it is not easy to obtain credit.

 Borrowing also becomes more expensive as interest rates are raised to partially offset the risk of borrowers not paying back loans.
 So while bank loans can be considered a helpful safety net, don’t rely on them to always be there unconditionally.

-Being prepared for all scenarios in advance of their occurring can give you a fighting chance of a) hopefully avoiding being in that position in the first place, and b) being able to do something about it early enough if it looks like you’re heading in that direction.
+Prepare for all scenarios in advance.
+This should help you avoid being in that position in the first place.
+If not, you can do something about it early enough.
 That’s why scenario planning is so important: what are your best and worst cases?
 If you’re planning for it, you’re prepared for it.

 If only!
-Closing the deal, making that sale, and delivering on your promise in order to win repeat business are all vital components to building a company, but just because you have invoiced for the services rendered doesn’t mean you can count your chickens before they’ve hatched.
+Closing deals is vital to building a company.
+But just because you’ve invoiced for the services, doesn’t mean you can count your chickens.
 If you don’t receive payment when it’s due, your business could fall into trouble fast.

-It only takes two or three late payments before small businesses can find themselves with a cash flow problem, and you begin to fall behind on your own financial obligations.
-So the key is keeping a beady eye on the amount of cash actually flowing into your bank account, rather than what you expect to receive.
-If it’s not in the bank, don’t count it!
+It only takes two or three late payments before small businesses can find themselves in trouble.
+So the key is keeping an eye on the amount of cash actually flowing into your bank account, rather than what you expect to receive.
+If it’s not in the bank, it doesn’t count!

 Not the case.
 Better cash flow gives increased bargaining power with suppliers and less need to concede discounts to customers.
 A vulnerable business owner battling negative cash flow is more likely to make rash decisions that they may later regret; desperate times call for desperate measures.